TENOKONDA/tklds/tklds/direction_numbers/README.rst

     * property A for all dimensions
     * property A' for 5 adjacent dimensions

-For further details on their generation and the properties A and A' see (insert Arxiv link here).
+For further details on their generation and the properties A and A' see:

+`On the generation of direction numbers for Sobol Sequences and the application to Quasi Monte Carlo Methods <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5283131>`_.

 new-joe-kuo-6.21201
 --------------------